torps/torps/README.md

   Did not find descriptors for 4277 relays
   </pre></code>
-  Notice in this example that nearly all relays are missing descriptors here (and thus would not exist in the network state file) because the consensuses to process started 2013-09-01-00-00-00.
+  Notice in this example that nearly all relays are missing descriptors here (and thus would not exist in the network state file), which occurred in this case because the consensuses to process started 2013-09-01-00-00-00.
   Thus when doing a simulation, it is recommended to exclude the network state files from the first 24 hours of processing.
 By then, the number